jvendegna/jvendegna/README.md

 ## Mantra: Accountability

-Don't do things you can't accept the consequences for (Looking at you treasonous cowards from 1/6/21).
-Sometimes a speeding ticket is merely a convenience fee.
-Getting arrested is not.
-I spent one night in jail in my whole life.
-I won't go back.
-So I don't do things that could land me there.
+Don't do things you can't accept the consequences for.
+I'm the first to admit when I'm wrong, I try to learn from my mistakes and at the end of the day, laugh them off.

 ## Best Feature: Ability to learn at a rapid pace

-God bless the folks who actually update documentation, I wouldn't be here without them.
+Bless the folks who maintain accurate documentation, I wouldn't be here without them.

-## Biggest Shortcoming: I speak my mind without filter, but I'm working on it.
+## Biggest Shortcoming: I have been known speak my mind without filter, but I'm working on it.

-I want to be in a leadership role.
 Leaders listen first and speak last.
-I've read several books on the subject: Critical Conversations, Radical Candor, HTWF&IP and am employing these practices daily.
+I've read several books on the subject: Critical Conversations, Radical Candor, HTWF&IP and am employing these practices daily to help foster better relationships both in my personal and professional life.

 ## Best Animal: 🦨

 Somebody has to like them.
-Also I had a neighbor with a pet skunk (stink glands removed) and it was the softest cuddliest little critter ever.
+I had a neighbor with a pet skunk (stink glands removed) and it was the softest cuddliest little critter ever.
 For real.
 I love skunks.

 ## Favorite song

 To hard, I love music.
-Here are some of my favorites.
+Here are some of my recent favorites.

 ✊🏿 📣 All of [Kendrick Lamar](https://open.spotify.com/artist/2YZyLoL8N0Wb9xBt1NhZWg?si=YYSwF5VWQCmbbMMONZX_Lg&dl_branch=1).
 Every single track without exception.